How to save £10,000 in a year?

 A lot of my London friends cannot believe how cheap rent is outside the capital.
-For what I get, I would be easily paying £1000+ if I was living in London; it is such a huge difference.
+From what I get, I would be easily paying £1,000+ if I was living in London; it is such a huge difference.
 I would need a raise of 30% plus to even tempt me to move to London.

 Clothing – £60.
 I am not a big fan of shopping.
 But if I find something I really like, I will splash the cash.
 I buy most of my office wear from Next ( they fit me better than any other label) and most of my other clothing online.

 Mobile Phone – £12 month.
 Sim only contract.
-I never understand the need to upgrade my phone every-year.
+I never understand the need to upgrade my phone every year.

 Gym – £15.